-Noncontrolling interests relate to the interests in the Company not owned by Boston Properties, Inc. and interests in consolidated property partnerships not wholly-owned by the Company.
-As of September 30, 2012, the noncontrolling interests consisted of 16,501,441 OP Units, 1,600,324 LTIP Units, 400,000 2011 OPP Units, 400,000 2012 OPP Units, 995,997 Series Two Preferred Units (or 1,307,083 OP Units on an as converted basis) and 1,221,527 Series Four Preferred Units (not convertible into OP Units) held by parties other than Boston Properties, Inc.
+Noncontrolling interests relate to the interests in the Operating Partnership not owned by the Company and interests in consolidated property partnerships not wholly-owned by the Company.
+As of September 30, 2012, the noncontrolling interests consisted of 16,501,441 OP Units, 1,600,324 LTIP Units, 400,000 2011 OPP Units, 995,997 Series Two Preferred Units (or 1,307,083 OP Units on an as converted basis) and 1,221,527 Series Four Preferred Units (not convertible into OP Units) held by parties other than the Company.

-Noncontrolling Interest-Redeemable Preferred Units
+Noncontrolling Interest-Redeemable Preferred Units of the Operating Partnership

 The Preferred Units at September 30, 2012 consisted of 995,997 Series Two Preferred Units, which bear a preferred distribution equal to the greater of (1) the distribution which would have been paid in respect of the Series Two Preferred Unit had such Series Two Preferred Unit been converted into an OP Unit (including both regular and special distributions) or (2) 6.00% per annum on a liquidation preference of \$50.00 per unit, and are convertible into OP Units at a rate of \$38.10 per Preferred Unit (1.312336 OP Units for each Preferred Unit).
-The holders of Series Two Preferred Units have the right to require the Company to redeem their units for cash at the redemption price of \$50.00 per unit on May 14, 2013 and May 12, 2014.
-The maximum number of units that may be required to be redeemed from all holders on each of these dates is 1,007,662, which is one-sixth of the number of Series Two Preferred Units that were originally issued.
-The holders also had the right to have their Series Two Preferred Units redeemed for cash on May 12, 2009, May 12, 2010, May 12, 2011 and May 14, 2012, although no holder exercised such right.
+The holders of Series Two Preferred Units have the right to require the Operating Partnership to redeem their units for cash at the redemption price of \$50.00 per unit on May 14, 2013 and May 12, 2014.
+The maximum number of units that may be required to be redeemed from all holders on each of these dates is 1,007,662, which is one-sixth of the number of Series Two Preferred Units redeemed for cash on May 12, 2009, May 12, 2010, May 14, 2012, although no holder exercised such right.
 The Company also has the right, subject to certain conditions, to redeem Series Two Preferred Units for cash or to convert into OP Units any Series Two Preferred Units that are not redeemed when they are eligible for redemption.

-During the nine months ended September 30, 2012, 117,047 Series Two Preferred Units of the Company were converted by the holders into 153,605 OP Units.
+During the nine months ended September 30, 2012, 117,047 Series Two Preferred Units of the Operating Partnership were converted by the holders into 153,605 OP Units.
 In addition, the Company paid the accrued preferred distributions due to the holders of Preferred Units that were converted.

-On February 15, 2012, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.
-On May 15, 2012, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.73151 per unit.
-On August 15, 2012, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.
+On February 15, 2012, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.
+On May 15, 2012, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.
+On August 15, 2012, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.75616 per unit.